Please make an appointment with our Reception team. Our Saturday Flu Clinic will be run on 7th October.

 Kidney Research UK Chief Executive said: At the British Renal Society conference a few weeks ago I heard about the facility at Heath Lane Surgery in one of the presentations.
 It was great to hear about this very individual response to the needs of dialysis patients.
 I think this is a great step forward for patients whose lives will be improved if we can extend this type of choice and facility further.

-We are very pleased to announce that Dr. Holt will become a GP partner in the practice upon Dr. Morgan’s retirement.
+We are very pleased to announce that Dr. Holt has become a GP partner in the practice upon Dr. Morgan’s retirement and welcome Dr Martin to the surgery as an associate GP.

 Urgent Care Pressures - Accessing alternatives to the Emergency Department.